hamza-mqbl/quiz-app/README.md

-# 🧠 AI-Powered Quiz System – Frontend
+# Machine Learning based Quiz System and preparation system – Frontend

 This is the **frontend** of the Machine Learning-Based Quiz & Preparation Suggestion System — an intelligent platform for teachers to create quizzes (manually or using AI) and for students to attempt them securely with real-time cheating prevention mechanisms and personalized AI feedback.